ElektraInitiative/libelektra/doc/dev/data-structures.md

   is useful in situations where many operations have to be applied in a sequence reducing the given `KeySet` until no more keys are left.
-  None of the reference pointers changes in this situation.
+  None of the reference pointers change in this situation.

   `ksCut(KeySet *ks, const Key *cutpoint)` works that way.
   All keys below the `cutpoint` are moved from `ks` to the returned key